-Legally speaking, our hands are tied when it comes to putting certain belongings inside our big rigs and embarking on interstate moves.
+Legally speaking, our hands are tied when it comes to putting certain belongings inside our big rigs and embarking on cross-country moves.
 When you consider the following items, you’ll likely see these restrictions make lots of sense—even if they sometimes might seem inconvenient.

 The No. 1 rationale behind government-dictated legal restrictions is safety.
 For prohibitions based on National Van Lines’ own safe-moving policies, our primary consideration is protecting your possessions.
 Either way, we can’t budge when it comes to not moving these objects.